nouhabelkaioua2007/nouhabelkaioua2007/README.md

 I'm **Nouha**, a 2nd-year Computer Science student at **ESTIN**, focused on building clean, functional products end-to-end — from interface to server — and expanding into applied AI.
 I work comfortably with **HTML, CSS, and JavaScript** (including **React** and **Node.js**), and I use **Python** to build and experiment with **LLM-powered applications**.
 I'm currently deepening my foundations in **machine learning**, with a strong bias toward learning by shipping real projects.

 **🌱 Open To**
-- 💼 Software engineering internships
 - 🤝 Open source collaboration
-- 🧠 AI/ML projects and research
+- 🧠 AI/ML learning and applied projects
-- 🌐 Full-stack development opportunities
+- 📚 Connecting with other students and builders

 ---